pazuzu156/AnubisBot/readme.md

 ```

 ### Registering Commands/Aliases
-To register a command, inside `config.php` under `commands` add the PHP class calling method to the array:
+To register a command, inside `registrar.php` under `commands` add the PHP class calling method to the array:

 ```php
 ...